Your basement is the perfect spot for building rooms you may not want in the main house.

 Blue is also a good choice for floors if you’re searching for a relaxing and natural feel to your basement.

-If you have stairs in the basement, paint the risers a glossy, bright white with a protective dark-colored stain applied over the tread steps.
+TIP: If you have stairs in the basement, paint the risers a glossy, bright white with a protective dark-colored stain applied over the tread steps.

-How Long will These Paint Last?
+How Long Will These Paint Last?

 If it’s an epoxy you have done, you may expect it to last for anywhere between 25 to 30 years.
 In other cases, it may be about 5-15 years.

-A good paint brand (such as Sherwin Williams, Drylok, and many others) is good to choose if you want them to last longer.
+A good paint brand (such as KILZ, Sherwin Williams, Drylok, and many others) is good to choose if you want them to last longer.

-Considerations When Buying Basement Floor Paint
+Considerations When Buying Floor Paint for Basement

 Before you purchase the paint, the very first thing you will need to do is measure the floor area to determine how much paint you will roughly need.

-It helps if you have a square foot calculator to help you with the measurements.
+It helps if you have a square-foot calculator to help you with the measurements.

 The type of paint you purchase will also tell you how much it will cover in terms of square feet for one coat – most of them will have this information on their labels.